NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 # Deinitialization

-On This Page

-  1. How Deinitialization Works

-  2. Deinitializers in Action

 A _deinitializer_ is called immediately before a class instance is deallocated.
-You write deinitializers with the `deinit` keyword, similar to how intializers are written with the `init` keyword.
+You write deinitializers with the `deinit` keyword, similar to how initializers are written with the `init` keyword.
 Deinitializers are only available on class types.

 ## How Deinitialization Works